VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   Step 1: set up input parameters; they can either be completely specified by the caller, or defaults can be used

-Help for ndi.calc.example.simple/run is inherited from superclass NDI.CALCULATION
+Help for ndi.calc.example.simple/run is inherited from superclass ndi.calculation
 ```

 ---